Parera-Portell/IceMap500/README.md

 All output maps are projected in Lambert Azimuthal Equal Area.

-To run the script simply type *python3 [path]/icemap500.py* in the terminal.
+To run the script simply type *python3 [path]/icemap500.py* in your terminal.
 The script will automatically ask the user for input and options.